pjssilva/NLPModelsAlgencan.jl/README.md

 ## Status

 At this point this is alpha software.
-From version v0.2.0 on the code will work with Julia 1.0 or later only.
+From version v0.2.0 on, the code will work only with Julia 1.0 or later.
 If you need to run Algencan.jl with the old Julia 0.6, please install the version v0.1.x.

 ## Installation